petartzar80/petition/readme.md

 -   gifs

----

 ## Demo

 -   link

----

 ## Tech

-CSS, JavaScript, Handlebars.js, Canvas, Node.js / Express, PostgreSQL and Heroku
+CSS, JavaScript, Handlebars.js, Canvas, Node.js / Express, PostgreSQ, Heroku

----

 ## Features

 -   Profile registration + possibility of later editing, log in / log out

--   Input of registration info is divided into required (non-entering renders error) and optional
+-   Input of registration info divided into required (non-entering renders error) and optional

 -   Registered user can sign the petition (Canvas), delete the signature and re-do it